Thursday, August 27, 2009

 No one said socialists are bad.
 In my understanding, socialists are trying to do good, they have a really great IDEA, but are merely short-sighted.
 Socialism doesn't work.
 It didn't work out for North Korea, the USSR, Germany, etc. And here's why: people are inherently self-interested.
 If we weren't, we would not eat or sleep.

-instance of a third-party taking resources from the producers to give to the consumers, there is no incentive for the consumers to learn how to be producers or the producers to continue to be producers.
+However, in any instance of a third-party taking resources from the producers to give to the consumers, there is no incentive for the consumers to learn how to be producers or the producers to continue to be producers.
 Therefore, everyone consumes, but no one produces.
 Then the third-party has to FORCE the unskilled consumers to produce.
 A little bit of poison, merely kills the body more slowly.

 In the free market system the United States used to create everything we now take for granted, business was about helping people... it was service.
 Those who had the dream and ambition to serve above and beyond were allowed to keep the profits, much of which was re-invested in the business.
 To accomplish this, a person had to learn godlike altruism, self-discipline, and long term thinking.
 Their efforts created opportunity for those who were a little less ambitious, and the process repeated until everyone had opportunity.